Lemon Shortbread Cookies With Sea Salt

 For quick and easy cookie rounds, roll the cookie dough in parchment paper to make a long sausage.
 Refrigerate for half an hour to an hour, then use a sharp knife to cut round cookies.

-Store in an airtight container in the refrigerator for up to a week.
-They can also be frozen and thawed at room temperature an hour or two before serving.
+Because of the high butter content, I recommend storing these cookies in an airtight container in the refrigerator for up to a week.
+They can also be frozen and thawed at room temperature for an hour or two before serving.

 Nutrition